growindiedev/growindiedev/README.md

 ### Hey, I'm Abhishek! 👋

-I'm a Web3/frontend engineer and an aspiring solopreneur building SASS and Web3 products. <br>
+I'm a Web3 / frontend engineer and an aspiring solopreneur building SASS and Web3 products. <br>
 Learn more [about me](https://theindiedev.vercel.app) or follow me on [𝕏](https://twitter.com/growindiedev). <br>

 I also write a weekly newsletter for wannabe solopreneurs.
 Subscribe to [From Dev to Dough](https://theindiedev.beehiiv.com)